Installation Guide - System Requirements for CentOS

 - Be a valid IP address.

-A properly-configured Ethernet device with a static IP address and fully-qualified hostname.
-The system attempts to detect and set the ethernet device during the installation process.
+You must configure your Ethernet device with a static IP address and fully-qualified hostname.
+The system attempts to detect and set the Ethernet device during the installation process.

 You cannot use an IP address that a DHCP service dynamically assigns to your server.

-Even though the installer attempts to open the necessary ports during the installation process, we recommend that you disable OS firewalls before you run the cPanel & WHM installation.
-When the installation process finishes, we recommend that you then configure a firewall with a third-party client. such as APF or CSF.
+The installer will attempt to open the necessary ports during the installation process.
+We recommend that you disable OS firewalls before you run the cPanel & WHM installation.
+When the installation process finishes, we recommend that you then configure a firewall with a third-party client such as APF or CSF.

 CentOS and RHEL distributions allow you to disable the firewall for the operating system’s installation configuration.
 We strongly recommend that you use this method.

 To deactivate firewalls on CentOS 7 and RHEL 7, run the following commands to deactivate the firewall, where

 ~/firewall.rules represents the firewall rules file: